rebuatag/FirstMiniProj/README.md

   head(outcome)
   outcome[, 11] <- as.numeric(outcome[, 11])

-  ## You may get a warning about NAs being introduced; that is okay
+  ## You may get a warning about NAs being introduced
   hist(outcome[, 11])
 ```